unicorn-blocks/unicorn-hub/public/faq.md

 We are a team of individuals working in high-tech firms, with educational backgrounds from prestigious institutions like the University of Pennsylvania, Purdue University, and the University of Michigan.
 Our mission is to combine cutting-edge technology with toys to bring children’s dreams to life.

 ## **When will the product be available?**
-Our product is currently in the development phase and has not yet entered mass production.
-You can join our waitlist to be the first to receive updates and news about our product launch.
+We’re in final testing and gearing up for mass production.
+Pre‑order now to unlock VIP perks, including priority shipping at launch.

-## **How can I join the waitlist?**
+## **How can I join the pre-order?**
-You can join our waitlist by signing up on our website.
-Simply provide your email address, and we’ll notify you as soon as there are updates or progress on our product.
+Visit the [pre‑order](/pre-order) page and pay $10 to unlock VIP status.
+You’ll instantly receive a $40 launch coupon via email, and VIPs enjoy first‑batch, priority shipping at launch.

-## **What age group is Unicorn building blocks suitable for?**
+## **What age group is Unicorn Blocks suitable for?**
-Our building blocks are designed for children aged 4-12.
+Our blocks are designed for children aged 3-8.
 Each block is crafted to ensure safety and fun, making it suitable for kids of all ages.

-## **What materials are used in Unicorn building blocks?**
+## **What materials are used in Unicorn Blocks?**
 We use high-quality ABS plastic, ensuring durability and safety.
 All materials meet international safety standards, so parents can rest assured that their children are playing with safe and reliable toys.

-## **What makes Unicorn building blocks unique?**
+## **What makes Unicorn Blocks unique?**
-Unicorn building blocks are not only safe and reliable but also incorporate high-tech elements to bring children’s fantasy dreams to life.
+Unicorn Blocks are not only safe and reliable but also incorporate high-tech elements to bring children’s fantasy dreams to life.
 Through in-depth conversations with kids, we’ve designed blocks that spark creativity and imagination, helping children learn and grow while they play.

 If you have any other questions, feel free to reach out to our customer support team.
 We’re here to help!